ckihneman/chriskihneman.com/src/documents/posts/2012/my-new-site-on-docpad.html.md

 Here is [DocPad Skeleton](https://github.com/ckihneman/DocPad-Skeleton) on my github - I made it as a base template to start this site with.
 It has a few posts in it to ensure things are working.
 I hope it helps someone out.

+I want to thank [Icon Dock](http://icondock.com/free/vector-social-media-icons) for the awesome social media icons.
+They've got just about any network you can imagine being a part of - 16px, 24px, 32px in PNG format and a vector EPS file.

 I've also posted [my site on github](https://github.com/ckihneman/chriskihneman.com) for anyone interested in seeing my implementation.